TurboFreeze/logical-clock-scale-model/journal.md

 According to the rules of the logical clock, this intuitively makes sense.
 The machines with faster clocks can process messages faster than other machines could send, allowing the faster machine to send out messages at its own pace and therefore rarely needing to catch up.
 The opposite is true for slower machines, which will more likely than not have messages continuously queued up faster than they can be processed.
 Since the other faster machines continue to send out several messages that increment the logical clock by 1, this slow machine would continuously need to catch up and see abrupt forward jumps.

-There are even occasional duplicates, which resulted from when both the other machines sent a message simultaneously to this machines.
+There are even occasional duplicates, which resulted from when both the other machines sent a message simultaneously to this machine.

 `SEND: [global] 2018-03-04 23:30:58.077947; [recipient] 2; [queue length] 0; [logical clock time] 55`